SeunAdelekan/Kanary/README.md

 ```

 ## Installation
 Framework resources are contained in the package com.iyanuadelekan.kanary and can be included in your application via Maven, Gradle and Ivy.
-Include the following in your application's pom.xml file:
+Include the necessary out of the following in your application:
 ### Maven
 Include Jcenter as a plugin repository
 ```xml